Skip to content

 I don’t know who comes to mind for you, but I am thinking of Pete Rose.

-Despite calls from many players, fans, and sportswriters to reinstate him – and a clumsy late-life rapprochement campaign by Rose himself – MLB and the Hall of Fame never relented.
+Despite calls from many players, fans, and sportswriters to reinstate him – and a clumsy late-life atonement campaign by Rose himself – MLB and the Hall of Fame have never budged.

-This is important because, unlike the other person my introduction made you think of (and a great many other powerful people in America), Rose ran up against something rare in public life today: real consequences for doing really bad things.
+In other words, unlike the other powerful person my introduction might have brought to mind, Rose ran into something that's actually quite rare in public life today: real consequences for doing bad things.

 It didn’t matter that Rose was one of the greats.
-Or that he was immensely popular.
-It didn’t matter that he had a quick bat, a flinty charisma, or an inspiring life story.
-He still paid the price.
+Or that he was immensely popular, had a quick bat, a flinty charisma, or an inspiring life story.
+He still paid the price for his actions.

 Imagine if our politics always worked like that.
-What if undermining the legitimacy of, say, an election – the World Series of any democracy, really – or endlessly telling obvious lies to huge numbers of people carried a real cost?
+What if undermining the legitimacy of, say, an election or endlessly telling obvious lies to huge numbers of people carried a real cost?
 In other words, imagine if messing with the integrity of the game got you thrown out of it.

-Instead, we live in a world of increasingly divergent narratives in which we excuse the offenses of players on our political teams because the other side, we tell ourselves, is so much worse.
+Instead, we live in a world where we often excuse the offenses of players on our own political teams because the other side is so much worse.
 It’s always the bottom of the ninth with the future of civilization on the line.

 And yet there is, as with so many things in modern baseball, an asterisk to this story.